 NZ tax · Reviewed 2026-05-02

-If the total cost base of your foreign-listed shares stays under NZ$50,000, you may be able to ignore FIF entirely and pay tax only on actual dividends received.
+If the total cost base of your foreign-listed shares stays under the threshold, you may be able to ignore FIF entirely and pay tax only on actual dividends received.
 The threshold is per-individual and tested at any point during the year — easy to trip over.

 How it works